Introduction to Self-Publishing

 A look at 10 different editing/proofreading firms, with a breakdown of their charges.
 On average, you can expect to pay between $0.015 and $0.06 per word for editing services.

-Literary agents are your entrée into the world of standard publishing, to editors at Simon & Schuster, HarperCollins, and other mainstream publishing houses.
-Here’s a list of 100, complete with links to their sites.
+Literary agents are your entrée into the world of standard publishing!
+Here’s a list of 100 agents/agencies, complete with links to their sites.

 Figuring out self-publishing royalties can be surprisingly complex.
 It depends on several factors, including type of book sold (softcover, e-book, etc.), the size of the book, and the sales channel in which it was sold.
 A look at how these royalties are calculated, with explanations from the contracts of iUniverse, Xlibris, and WingSpan Press.

-Self-publishing contracts vary widely in length, scope, detail, and other aspects.
-To help you sort through them, here are links to the contracts from 8 self-publishing firms.
-Plus, a list of items to look for in these contracts.
+Links to contracts from several self-publishing firms, plus a list of items to look for in these contracts.

 Are you familiar with the warranties (promises) you’ll be agreeing to when you sign a self-publishing contract?
 If not, read this article.

 As a general rule, you retain the rights to your book when you self-publish.
-But “general rules” can be bent this way and that, so it pays to read the self-publishing contract very carefully.
-Here are links to several self-publishing contracts, along with a discussion of some items to look for.
+But "general rules" can be bent!
+Here are some things to look for.

 It’s just one of endless clauses buried in a book publishing contract, but it can cost you a lot of money if you’re careful.
 Learn more about the clause with claws.